jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### IsSupported

 A [service environment](#-service-oriented-architecture) may hold the same `interface` for accessing multiple [systems](#connectiontypes).
 But not every [system](#connectiontypes) is able to support the same features.
 You could solve this by creating a lot of different `interfaces`.
-But then it may be more confusing to know which `interface` to use.
+But that can make it confusing to know which `interface` to use.
 As an alternative, you could add `IsSupported` properties to the `interface`.
 That makes it possible for an implementation to communicate back if it supports a feature or not:

 ```cs
 Product PlaceOrder();